Feedback and complaints

 We will be discrete and diligent in addressing your complaint.
 Our staff and volunteers are trained and experienced in managing enquiries, privacy and child protection to ensure we can provide you with the best support.

-If a complaint can’t be resolved immediately, we aim to acknowledge phone and email complaints within two business days, and complaints made by letter within five business days.
+If a complaint can’t be resolved immediately, we aim to acknowledge phone and email complaints within two business days, and complaints made by letter within three business days.
 If you have contacted us via Facebook, we aim to respond within one business day.

 A response to the complaint will then be communicated to you within 10 business days, or 30 business days if it needs to be referred to a country where we work.
 If this deadline cannot be met, we’ll contact you and provide an update.
 You will be given details of a contact person that you can communicate with at any time.